theoldonee/GoCar/README.md

 * Date entries should follow the format dd-mm-yyyy.
 * Phone number entries sould be 8 digits long.
 * Car plate numbers should  follow tthe format lnnn-llnn with *l* representing letters and *n* representing numbers.
+* Rental entries cannot be made if the car or client table is empty.
+* The allowed fuel types are:
+  * Petrol
+  * Diesel
+  * Hybrid
+  * Electric

 # Limitiations
 * A user cannot go back once they have selected an operation.